Name

 Constraint: When

-require_function_call is true, the node must define at least one function in functions.Respond immediately
+require_function_call is true, the node must define at least one function in functions.Loop protection: If

 respond_immediately controls whether the assistant speaks immediately after entering the node.